mindspore-ai/mindspore/model_zoo/official/lite/image_segmentation/README.en.md

 ## Demo of Image Segmentation

-The following describes how to use the MindSpore Lite C++ APIs (Android JNIs) and MindSpore Lite image segmentation models to perform on-device inference, classify the content captured by a device camera, and display the most possible segmentation result on the application's image preview screen.
+The following describes how to use the MindSpore Lite JAVA APIs and MindSpore Lite image segmentation models to perform on-device inference, classify the content captured by a device camera, and display the most possible segmentation result on the application's image preview screen.

 ### Running Dependencies